 Most women choose round breast implants when undergoing cosmetic breast augmentation.
 Round implants have no particular radial orientation.
-So even if they shift or rotate over time, the result will not be obvious.
+So even if they shift or rotate over time, the breasts will not look any different.
 Therefore, round implants are the more popular type.
 Round implants are semi-spherical, which many women view as an advantage since they tend to create more upper-pole breast fullness.

 Some women desire anatomic-shaped, or “tear-drop” shaped, implants.
 The advantage of tear-drop breast implants is that they look like the actual physiologic shape of a real human breast.
 Tear-drop-shaped implants have a gently down-sloping upper pole and a fuller lower pole like the shape of a teardrop.
 Women who want a very inconspicuous and natural-looking breast augmentation are sometimes drawn toward this implant.
 The main disadvantage here is that in some cases where implant rotation occurs over time, a second surgery may be needed to adjust the implant position.